Powerlearnproject/se-day1-assignment-mwakale/README.md

 2.VCS:-allows collaborations with multiple developers ,history tracking since codes stored inVCS are backed up reducing the risk of data loss and continous intergration and deployment with CI/CD pipelines,enabling automated testing and deployment.examples inlude Git,Mercurial and Subversion.

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.
+1.keeping up with rapid technologicala changes in that the industry evolves quickly with new langauges,frameworks ,tools and best emrging practicess constantly. strategies :include dedicatig time to continous learnind through online course,tutorials and certifications.
+2.managing complexity in software systems since modern softwares are increasingly comples making it difficult to design,debug and maintain the,. strategies :include breaking down problems into smaller manageable concepts and using design patterns and architectural principles e.g modular design and microservices.
+3.meeting tight deadlines which can lead to burnout or compromised quality. strategies : include priotizing using frameworks like scrum and agile and communicating realistic timelines to stakeholders.They should also focus on delivering  a minimum viable product first the iterate.

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
+1.unit testing is the testing of individual components of the software isolation to veify that each unit of the software perfomes as expected. importance : it identifies defects early reducing the cost and effort of fixing them later.
+2.intergration testing focusess on testing the interaction between different units of the software to ensure they work together as intended. importance : ensures units fuction correctly as a subsystem and validate flow of data between modules.
+3.System testing is testing the complete and intergrated sostware to ensure it meets the specific requirements to verify the systems compliance with functional and non-functional requirements. importance : it identifies system level issues like perfomance bottlenecks or security vulnarabilities and ensurers the system works as awhole.
+4.Acceptance testing involves testing the system to ensure it meets the business requirements and is ready for delivery.
+importance: confirms the system is acceptable for deployment and satisfies the stakeholder's needs and acts as a final checkpoint to catch any remaining issues.
 #Part 2: Introduction to AI and Prompt Engineering

-Define prompt engineering and discuss its importance in interacting with AI models.
+Define prompt engineering and discuss its importance in interacting with AI models. prompt engineering is crafting ,designing and refining input prompts to effectively guide AI models  particularly large language models to produce desired outputs. importance:- it  improves output quality,enhances control,reduces bias & misinformation,facilitates user-friendly interactions,supports model fine-uning,enebles specialization,unlocks creativity and increases efficiency of AI interection.
 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
-Explain why the improved prompt is more effective.
+Explain why the improved prompt is more effective. vague prompt: "write for me a virtual assistance profile" improved prompt: "write for me a 20 word virtual assistance profile for upwork"